-The Grants to Support New Investigators in Conducting Research Related to Preventing Interpersonal Violence and Suicide Among Children and Youth (K01), opportunity number RFA-CE-26-021, provides funding through the Centers for Disease Control and Prevention (CDC), National Center for Injury Prevention and Control (NCIPC), Division of Violence Prevention.
-This Mentored Research Scientist Development Award supports new investigators in developing research skills focused on preventing interpersonal violence and suicide among children and youth from birth to age 17, with the goal of helping scientists become independent researchers in this field.
+The Grants to Support New Investigators in Conducting Research Related to Preventing Interpersonal Violence and Suicide Among Children and Youth (K01) provides funding through the Centers for Disease Control and Prevention, National Center for Injury Prevention and Control, Division of Violence Prevention.
+This Mentored Research Scientist Development Award supports new investigators in developing research skills focused on preventing interpersonal violence and suicide among children and youth from birth to age 17.

 Analyze this opportunity instantly